 The optimal variables for \eqref{eq:chi second} are solution of

 (the prime $(')$ denotes $\frac{\mathrm{d}}{\mathrm{d}x}$) with the spatial boundary condition

 at the left boundary $x=0$ and

 at the right boundary $x=1$.
-For a reader it might be useful to compare the optimal equation and the boundary condition to the stationary case of \eqref{eq:optimal equations} and (\ref{eq:sp bnd r rhat at 0},\ref{eq:sp bnd r rhat at 1}) for the density large deviations problem.
+For the reader, it might be useful to compare the optimal equation and the boundary condition to the stationary case of \eqref{eq:optimal equations} and (\ref{eq:sp bnd r rhat at 0},\ref{eq:sp bnd r rhat at 1}) for the density large deviations problem.

 The solution of \eqref{eq:opt eq current} is obtained following methods similar to \cite{2004_Bodineau_Current,2004_Jordan_Fluctuation,2009_Imparato_Equilibriumlike}.
 We construct

 from a linear combination